masurp/VU_CADC/tutorials/R_text_dictionary-approaches_2023.md

 **Exercise:** Can you create a plot that shows the amount of words related to each brand personality dimensions for each brand across time?
 The code below transforms the `created_at` variable to simply the date.
 Can you extend the pipeline of this code to create the plot?
+Tip: Don’t forget to filter out unlabeled words, thinking about which aspects to color and which to map onto different facets.
+It might also be a good idea to set `scales = "free"`, when you use e.g., `facet_wrap()`.

 ``` r
 dict_results |>